Youth Protection and Adult Leadership

-One on-one contact between adults and youth members prohibited.
-In situations requiring a personal conference, such as a Scoutmaster’s conference, the meeting is to be conducted with the knowledge and in view of other adults and/or youth.
+One-on-one contact between adults and youth members is prohibited.
+In situations requiring a personal conference, such as a Scoutmaster conference, the meeting is to be conducted with the knowledge and in view of other adults and/or youth.

-Age appropriate and separate accommodations for adults and Scouts required.
+Age-appropriate and separate accommodations for adults and Scouts are required.

-- Tenting: When camping, no one is permitted to sleep with a person of the opposite sex or an adult other than his or her own spouse, parent, or guardian.
+No youth may share a tent with an adult or a person of the opposite sex other than a family member, guardian, or authorized nonrelative adult.
 Assigning youth members more than two years apart in age to sleep in the same tent should be avoided unless the youth are relatives.

 No secret organizations.
 The BSA does not recognize any secret organizations as part of its program.
 All aspects of the Scouting program are open to observation by parents and leaders.